Insurance and cancer

 Apply an exclusion

-An exclusion is something that is not covered by the insurance policy.
-So there is no payout if it happens.
-This could include specific health issues such as cancer.
-This means there would be no payout for anything related to the health issue that is excluded.
-If you choose a policy with exclusions based on your medical history, it is important to understand what is covered and what is not.
+An exclusion is something not covered by the insurance policy.
+This might be a medical condition such as cancer.
+An exclusion means there would be no payout for anything related to that condition.
+If you choose a policy with exclusions, it is important to understand what is covered and what is not.

 -